leanprover/logic_and_proof_lean3/introduction.rst

 We will then provide a formal proof system that will let us establish, deductively, that certain entailments between such statements are valid.

-The proof system we will use is a version of *natural deduction*, a type of proof system introduced by Gerhard Gentzen in the 1930's to model informal styles of argument.
-In this system, the fundamental unit of judgment is the assertion that an assertion, :math:`A`, follows from a finite set of hypotheses, :math:`\Gamma`.
+The proof system we will use is a version of *natural deduction*, a type of proof system introduced by Gerhard Gentzen in the 1930s to model informal styles of argument.
+In this system, the fundamental unit of judgment is the assertion that a statement, :math:`A`, follows from a finite set of hypotheses, :math:`\Gamma`.
 This is written as :math:`\Gamma \vdash A`.
 If :math:`\Gamma` and :math:`\Delta` are two finite sets of hypotheses, we will write :math:`\Gamma, \Delta` for the *union* of these two sets, that is, the set consisting of all the hypotheses in each.
 With these conventions, the rule for the conjunction symbol can be expressed as follows:

 .. raw:: html